 NON-ATAR

-For students who are looking for a vocational pathway, the HASS department offers General courses in Geography and Modern History and, a Certificate II in Tourism.
+The HASS department offers General courses in Geography and Modern History and a Certificate II in Tourism for students looking for a vocational pathway.

 General Modern History

-Studying this course exposes students to a variety of historical sources, including government papers, extracts from newspapers, letters, diaries, photographs, cartoons, paintings, graphs and secondary sources, in order to understand the historical narrative including cause and effect, and the forces influencing people and events.
-Through the process of historical inquiry, students are encouraged to question historical sources; identify various representations and versions of history, and communicate their findings in a variety of ways.
+Studying this course exposes students to various historical sources, including government papers, extracts from newspapers, letters, diaries, photographs, cartoons, paintings, graphs and secondary sources, to understand the historical narrative, including cause and effect, and the forces influencing people and events.
+Through historical inquiry, students are encouraged to question historical sources, identify various representations and versions of history, and communicate their findings in multiple ways.

 - Unit One – People, Place and Time